Illustration of DIY Wasp Prevention: How to Keep Wasps Out of Your Yard

 • keep trash covered

-• use fans during meals
+• run fans during meals

-• place mesh food covers on tables
+• use mesh food covers

 • trim nearby shrubs

-• avoid keeping sweet drinks open
+• avoid leaving sweet drinks open

 Should I remove every wasp nest I see?